Who Is Carla Hall?

 Carla Hall’s Net Worth

-Hall has an estimated net worth of $2.5 million.
+Hall has a net worth of $2.5 million.

 How Tall Is Carla Hall?